minimo-io/minimo-11ty/README.md

 # ToDo

--   EleventyImage plugins for gallery: https://darthmall.net/weblog/2024/11ty-photo-gallery/ and https://www.11ty.dev/docs/plugins/image/
+-   EleventyImage plugins for gallery: https://darthmall.net/weblog/2024/11ty-photo-gallery/ and https://www.11ty.dev/docs/plugins/image/ and https://darekkay.com/blog/photography-website/
+-   Toogle years in articles (and date grid): https://jamstackthemes.dev/demo/theme/11ty-bliss/ also https://rauchg.com/
 -   Create a sitemap like the one I created for Betizen.org
+-   Correct canonicals
+-   Nostr
+    -   Add nostr (primal), Nostr logo (mempool) and https://boltz.exchange/
+    -   Show the last Nostr note, (in the header ticker?)
+-   Add a Ctrl + K, command for tools and other stuff
 -   Rebuild the "Diccionario del Lunfardo" in Alpine.js or Svelte.
 -   Add micro-apps like the Nostr Followback at /work and homepage (also Diccionario del Lunfardo)
 -   For hard-work appticles or microapps have a different footer where i kindly ask for tips!